 See our work covered in media, and find out more about our research

-The Inspirit staff is made up of settlers, immigrants, descendants of immigrants, or a combination thereof.
-Our roots are in North America, South America, Australia, Asia, and Europe.
 The Inspirit office is located on the traditional territory of the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
-This territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and Confederacy of the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
+This territory is the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and Confederacy of the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
 We are privileged to support and work with nations and partners across Turtle Island.

 Inspirit is a public foundation focused on building a pluralist Canada.
 We do this by funding media and arts for social change and investing our capital in ways that align with our mission.